pmackle/EE-Emerge-2020-FourFace/Hardware/README.md

 connected to the face launchpad.
 Along with the nine capsense acylic panels, the numbers of connections needed became 18 wires plus a communication wire, bring the total to 19 wires.
 However, The MSP430 do not support this many connections.
 With this in mind, we created our PCBs.
-  The main assignment of the face PCBs is to read whether the capsense is activated.
-If the PCB detects a change in capacitance, then the PCB will be able to communicate with the Master PCB.
+  The main job of the face PCBs is to read whether the capsense is activated.
+If the PCB detects a change in capacitance, then the
+PCB will be able to communicate with the Master PCB through UART.